jlangr/ccode2/continuous-design.md

 We'll try, as many before, to codify it all in a simple, hopefully memorable set of rules.
 Consider this YADP&mdash;Yet Another Design Perspective.

-Our four design considerations are:
+Our four C's design considerations are:

-* clarity: The programmer's intents in the system are all clearly stated.
+* Clarity: The programmer's intents in the system are all clearly stated.
-* concision: The programmer's intents in the system are implemented in a minimal amount of code.
+* Concision: The programmer's intents in the system are implemented in a minimal amount of code.
-* cohesiveness: Each module in the system has a high level of cohesion&mdash;all its elements maximally relate to one another.
+* Cohesiveness: Each module in the system has a high level of cohesion&mdash;all its elements maximally relate to one another.
-* confirmability: All behaviors in the system can be easily tested, in a way that also provides "living documentation" of these capabilities to its developers.
+* Confirmability: All unit behaviors in the system can be easily tested, in a way that also provides "living documentation" of the behavioral choices that were made.

+These considerations don't live in isolation.
+We'll talk about each; note how they can both support and opposie each other as we discuss.

 # Clarity

 Getting code working is always our first step.
 We're challenged to add a small new piece of behavior to the code.
 We think about how we want to solve the problem for a small amount of time, then quickly splash some code into our editor.
 We whittle the code a bit until we finally manage to get it working, then move on to the next slice of logic needed.

 If we never had to read that code again, we might consider ourselves "done."
-Code complete, it ain't broke, and so we ain't gonna try'n fix what's already working.
+Code complete, it ain't broke, and so we ain't gonna try 'n fix what's already working.
 Why risk breaking things?

-The reality, however, is that we *will* have to read that code again when we're later required to change nuances of the logic we just coded.
+The reality, however, is that we *will* have to read that code again when we're later required to change nuances of the logic.
 Or when we're asked "what does that code do in *this* case?"
 Or when we're required to add new behaviors that belong in the same module.
 Or in a half hour when we have to return to the code because it's not quite done yet.

 For each of these needs, we want the code to be as clearly stated as possible.
 Anything unclear becomes a time suck.